kokkonisd/mrbones/tests/README.md

 **Important notes**:
 - The baseline should contain the _verbose_ output; `mrbones` is invoked with `--verbose`.
 - There is no need to worry about colors; `mrbones` is invoked with `--color never`.

+### Output directory structure tests
+Output directory structure tests essentially run `find . | sort` and describe the generated files in the `_site/` directory.
+Such a test needs a `baseline.dir` file, which will contain the expected output of the file command (essentially, a sorted list of files).

+If you need to refer to the test directory in the output, and since it can change depending on the context, you can use the special string `"$TEST_DIR"`, which will expand to the actual test directory.

 ### Curl tests
 Curl tests run simple HTTP `GET` requests against a test server, which is serving the generated